 The Royal Mail moves to the cloud

-Live now When you're an organisation the size of the Royal Mail, there comes a point when you really have to stop and take stock of the IT operations.
-Reg reader Adrian Steele, from the Royal Mail, did this in 2008 and noted the state of their infrastructure.
+Broadcast When you're an organisation the size of the Royal Mail, there comes a point when you really have to stop and take stock of the IT operations.
+Reg reader Adrian Steel, from the Royal Mail, did this in 2008 and noted the state of their infrastructure.

 More than 30,000 users with multiple email systems, not enough bandwidth or storage, obsolete PCs, thousands of Lotus Notes applications, multiple operating systems, and a giant headache for both Royal Mails IT department and its system integrator CSC.